alexgdav/cards-client/README.md

 - as a logged-in user, I’d like to be able to edit my deck(s)
 - as a logged-in user, I’d like to be able to delete my deck(s)
 - as a logged-in user, I’d like to be able to add a new card to a deck
-- as a logged-in user, I’d like to be able to edit my cards
+- as a logged-in user, I’d like to be able to edit my card(s)
-- as a logged-in user, I’d like to be able to delete my cards
+- as a logged-in user, I’d like to be able to delete my card(s)
 - as a logged-in user, I’d like to be able to log out
 ### WIREFRAMES
 #### SIGNED IN VIEW